Amazon announces new larger Echo Show smart display

 Coming off the success of the 5-inch Echo Show 5 smart display, today Amazon introduced the new Echo Show 8, which -- you guessed it -- features an 8-inch HD screen.
-The device should be available for preorder later today for $129.99.
+The device is available for preorder now for $129.99.

 The Echo Show 8 keeps the same design language of the Show 5 and the original Show, keeping the cloth fabric-like finish on the outside and two color options.